QaQOwOQaQ/jyyyx-simulator_v2/README.md

 Modify the location of the executable object file and placed it in the bin folder.

 Successfully put the content of the ELF file(sum.elf.txt) in buf.

+### 10.3
+parse elf with symbol table and fix some bug in parseELF.c